mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 This command will compile the **main package** in *./cmd/bridge/main.go* to the *./bin/bridge* executable, and it will then automatically **launch** the executable into a **paused** state with the debugger attached to the running process.

-This should produce an *interactive terminal* output something resembling the following:
+This will produce an *interactive terminal* output something resembling the following:

 ![dlv debug](images/dlv-debug-2.jpg)